IISM-Ethereum/Guide/README.md

     geth --port 30303 --rpc --rpcport 8454 --rpccorsdomain "http://0.0.0.0:8081" --datadir "/Users/USER/privateEthereum"
     --genesis "/Users/USER/privateEthereum/CustomGenesis.json" console

-#####2.2 details on the command above
+#####2.2 Detailed information about the command above
 * **--rpc** : Enables remote procedure calls (so that our website can interact with the node).

 * **--rpcport** : Port that is used by the Web-Browser to interact with the local node.

 * **--rpccorsdomain** : We need to allow cross site origin requests, so that our Web-browser can access the local node while being connected with our Web-Server.
-By default Web-Browsers do not allow scripts being executed from one origin (our website) to access data from another origin (our node).
+By default Web-Browsers do not allow scripts being retrieved from one origin (our webserver) to access data from another origin (our node).
 * **--datadir** : An arbitrary path in the user directory where the blockchain should be synchronized to.

 * **--genesis** : json.file that defines the very first block in our private blockchain that everybody has to agree on.